-The USAC records shared as part of this CMA reside within the FCC's Lifeline system of records that the FCC has designated as FCC/WCB-1.
-On August 15, 2017, the FCC published a revision to the ntocie of this system of records that added routine uses permitting the disclosure of data for the purpose of this Agreement.
-82 Fed.Reg.
+The USAC records shared as part of this CMA are part of the Lifeline system of records that the FCC has designated as FCC/WCB-1.
+On August 15, 2017, the FCC published a revision to the notice of this system of records that added routine uses permitting the disclosure of data for the purpose of this Agreement.
+82 Fed.
+Reg.
 38686 (Aug.
 15, 2017).